Help us improve your experience.

 • show krt: Monitor KRT queues and their states.

-• show programmable-rpd: List clients connected to the programmable routing protocol process (prpd) server.
+• show programmable-rpd: List of clients connected to the programmable routing protocol process (prpd) server.
 The prpd provides public APIs to program routing systems, making it possible for users to directly access the APIs to customize, create, and modify the behavior of their network.

 • ip monitor: Monitor the installation of routes to Linux FIB and interface events and netlink messages.